China ferrous prices drop as steel hub Tangshan cautions mills on irregularities - Up News Info

 Article content

-BEIJING — Chinese ferrous futures extended losses on Friday, with steel prices plunging after top producer Tangshan city warned mills to maintain market order, while iron ore is set to give up a weekly gain.
+BEIJING — Chinese ferrous futures extended losses on Friday, with steel prices plunging after top producer Tangshan city warned mills to maintain market order, while iron ore gave up its weekly gain.

 The local government said it would look into illegal behaviors and suspend business at mills found manipulating market prices, spreading rumors or storing up goods to make a good bargain, as the growth in steel prices has outpaced the rise in costs. (https://bit.ly/33FXWV0)

-Hot rolled coils, used in the manufacturing sector, declined 6.0% to 6,135 yuan per tonne.
+Hot rolled coils, used in the manufacturing sector, declined 6.0% to 6,135 yuan per tonne but still logged a 2.3% weekly gain.

 The plunge in steel prices follows a drop in the prices of steelmaking ingredients.

-Benchmark iron ore futures on the Dalian Commodity Exchange , for September delivery, dived as much as 9.4% to 1,149 yuan a tonne.
-The contract is on course for a 5.8% drop this week.
+Benchmark iron ore futures on the Dalian Commodity Exchange , for September delivery, dived 7.5% to 1,173 yuan a tonne.
+The contract fell 4.4% this week.

 Spot prices of iron ore with 62% iron content for delivery to China

-Coke futures on the Dalian bourse were down 6.5% to 2,613 yuan a tonne.
+Coke futures on the Dalian bourse were closed 6.4% lower at 2,615 yuan a tonne.